 An image of factors to consider when personalizing your sales cadence

 The key to a successful sales cadence is perfect communication timing, the right number of touchpoints, and a solid sales strategy behind all your efforts.
-It also helps to have personalized channels to execute the sales cadence.
+Personalized channels also help you execute the sales cadence more effectively.

 To help you take your successful sales to the next level, here’s a complete guide on how to create a sales cadence that your prospects will actually appreciate.